-Camp Kudzu’s staff believes that every child deserves a chance to grow, learn and know how to have a healthy life.
+Camp Kudzu’s staff believes that every child deserves a chance to grow, learn and know how to live a healthy life with diabetes.
 These are the people who work every day to educate, empower and inspire children living with type 1 diabetes:

 Robert “Rob” Shaw serves as Camp Kudzu’s Executive Director, leading its professional staff and working closely with the board on policy and planning, budgeting and finances, and on relationships with our friends, donors, and other nonprofits.
 Rob has a deep and longstanding appreciation for the needs of children living with diabetes.
 He has decades of relevant professional experience for leadership, development and believes that that camp is a force for good in young lives, and has great zeal for growing Camp Kudzu programs.